RSS/Atom feed Twitter

 You're welcome!
 Thanks for sharing your experience with this tutorial ;) It's always interesting for me how people "feel" the tutorial or how much time they really need to recreate it!

-caz member for over 11 years caz 1 comment
+caz member for about 12 years caz 1 comment

 Here's my attempt at the skull medallion.